From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Related Work

 Our study advances existing research by employing a network-based and qualitative approach to explore the interactions and communities associated with substance-related hashtags on TikTok.
-While previous research has thoroughly documented individual communities, the dynamics of how these groups interact across the platform's broader ecosystem remain understudied.
-Our work can help social media platforms like TikTok refine their policies to better distinguish between harmful content requiring removal and harm reduction information that should be preserved, contributing to more effective content moderation.
+While prior research has examined individual substances or discrete hashtag communities, the structural relationships and interactions among these communities within TikTok's broader ecosystem remain underexplored.
+Rather than focusing on message content or sentiment alone, we examine how substance-related discourse is structurally organized and interconnected at the platform level.
+Our work provides empirical grounding for understanding algorithmic visibility, community formation, and the coexistence of harm and support within substance-related discourse, informing not only content moderation but also platform governance, intervention design, and the development of evidence-based recommendations for public health and recovery-oriented stakeholders.